Opportunities to Earn a Master’s Degree During Fellowship

 Masters in Clinical Research Design and Statistical Analysis

 The University of Michigan School of Public Health offers a 2 year course in Clinical Research Design and Statistical Analysis with an opportunity for the participants to earn a master’s degree (M.S.) at the end of the course.
 The On Job/On Campus (OJOC) Program was developed in 1985 to provide a means for physicians, dentists, pharmacists, pharmacologists and others who are involved in clinical research to develop expertise in research design and statistical analysis while remaining in their existing employment.
 Course curriculum is presented over 4 days each month over 18-20 months.
 Fellows will complete a prospective clinical project which will be supervised by a mentor and an advisory team.
-For further information about the program click here.
+Learn more about the Clinical Research Design and Statistical Analysis program.
 Program acceptance is competitive and funding will require an application process, identification of a mentorship committee, and approval by the Pediatric Hematology Oncology Fellowship Program

 Pediatric Coagulation Specialist Training Program